Applied Choreographies: Typing

-We now proceed defining the \emph{partial coherence} predicate $\pco(\Gamma)$, which holds if and only if for all sessions $k$, the local and buffer typings of $k$ follow (are projection of) the same global type $G$.
-The idea is that, since $\env$ is a global deployment, we can check for partial coherence of all sessions in Rule $\did{T}{\env C}$.
+Finally, we extend our typing discipline with a new rule $\did{T}{\env C}$ that checks for coherence among types, choreographies, and deployments.
+To define $\did{T}{\env C}$, we formalise a predicate, called \emph{partial coherence}\footnote{Partial because it accounts for missing typings of roles implemented by external partial choreographies.} and denoted $\pco (\Gamma)$, that holds if and only if, for all sessions $k$, the local and buffer typings of $k$ follow (are projections of) the same global type $G$.

-\begin{definition}[Partial Coherence] We write $\pco(\Gamma)$ when, for all sessions $k$ in $\Gamma$, there exists a global type $G$ such that,
+\begin{definition}[Partial Coherence] We write $\pco(\Gamma)$ when, for all sessions $k$ in $\Gamma$, there exists a global type $G$ such that

 \end{definition}